 Season 9: Lee DeWyze

 Lee DeWyze was crowned American Idol in 2010, beating out runner-up Crystal Bowersox.
 Shortly after, he won the Teen Choice Award for Male Reality/Variety Star.
-In the decade that followed, Lee released five studio albums with various labels in addition to the two he released prior to his time on the show.
+In the decade that followed, Lee released seven studio albums with various labels, in addition to the two he released before his time on the show.
+His most recent album, Gone for Days, was released in August 2024.

-Lee married actress Jonna Walsh in 2012, and the pair have a pet golden retriever named Remy.
+Lee married actress Jonna Walsh in 2012, and the pair has a pet golden retriever named Remy.
+He is currently working with multiple dates scheduled for early 2026.

 Season 10: Scotty McCreery